vi/curve25519tool/README.md

 * Typically unused highest bit of a signature stores sign bit to help to convert curve25519 pubkey to a ed25519 pubkey.

 This allows using the same pubkey for Diffie-Hellman, encryption and signing.

+Support for usual ed25519 keys is also provided.